-- 3.1 Human Resources will ask the faculty to complete a final probation report, towards the end of the probation period.
+3.1.
+People and OD will ask the college to complete a final probation report through Manager Self-Service (MSS), towards the end of the probation period.

 This will be completed by the line manager and will include a recommendation from the Executive Dean in relation to confirmation of employment.

-The employee will also sign the probation report which will then be forwarded to Human Resources. - 3.2 In addition to the final report the following documents will be provided: - A copy of the probationer's work programme for the year - A copy of one of the teaching observations that has taken place in the faculty (at least two observations should take place during the year) - The probationer will provide a short self evaluation report which will include progress made during the probation period, the support received, together with any other comments they wish to make - Indicative future objectives applicable after the probation period has been completed
+The employee will also sign the probation report which will then be forwarded to People and OD through Manager Self-Service (MSS).

+- 3.2.
+In addition to the final report the following documents will be provided: - A copy of the probationer's work programme for the year. - A copy of one of the teaching observations that has taken place in the college (at least two observations should take place during the year). - The probationer will provide a short self-evaluation report which will include progress made during the probation period, the support received, together with any other comments they wish to make. - Indicative future objectives applicable after the probation period has been completed.